 The direct-to-consumer e-commerce business model has been gaining popularity across industries in recent years.
 In large part, this is a result of technological gains, as brands now have the ability to reach consumers more directly than they have at any time in the past.
 The decision among major manufacturers to pursue this business model is also partly built on the new data-driven marketing techniques that currently dominate the advertising world.
 By gathering data on their own, companies can now build direct relationships with customers and personalize their shopping experiences.

 From a brand’s perspective, these unique facets of the direct-to-consumer model are massively beneficial.
-Companies can now sell their products more cheaply and at higher profits because of the elimination of retail middlemen.
+Companies can now sell their products and at higher profits because of the elimination of retail middlemen.
 The direct-to-consumer model also gives manufacturers total control of everything from production to distribution, leaving them less vulnerable to the effects of external business decisions made by their retail partners.

 Results for Nike and Adidas

 Since adjusting its focus to online sales, Nike has seen some considerable benefits.
 In January, the announcement of a planned expansion of the company’s direct-to-consumer sales drove shares of Nike to their highest price in two years.
-Nike’s digital business also produced an impressive growth rate of 18 percent between the fourth quarter of 2016 and the fourth quarter of 2017.
+Nike’s digital business also produced an impressive growth rate of between the fourth quarter of 2016 and the fourth quarter of 2017.
 Meanwhile, Adidas’ continued investment in its direct e-commerce business contributed to a 21 percent annualized growth rate in the first quarter of 2018.
 As these results clearly show, the direct-to-consumer model has the potential to accelerate business growth in a rapidly-changing marketplace.